 Appropriations are based on total funds expected to be available in each budget year, including beginning fund balances and reserves as established by the Board of Directors.
-Variances between budget and actual are results from the non-expenditure of reserves, nonoccurrence of anticipated events, and normal operating variances.
+The variances between budget and actual may result from the non-expenditure of reserves, nonoccurrence of anticipated events, and normal operating variances.
 The Board of Directors may authorize supplemental appropriations during the year.
 For budgetary management purposes, funds are appropriated for capital outlays.